-This field allows you to explain if your file includes an alpha channel.
+This field allows you to indicate if your file includes an alpha channel.
 We accept videos with embedded alpha channels as well as alpha or luma mattes.
-If your file includes an alpha channel or matte to make an area in the video transparent, you should select “Yes” for this field.
-Otherwise select “No” or “N/A” (when an alpha channel is not applicable).
+If your file includes an alpha channel or matte to make an area in the video transparent, you should select Yes.
+Otherwise, select No or N/A (when an alpha channel is not applicable).

-This field tells your buyers if your video is structured in a way where it will loop seamlessly when the video reaches the last frame.
+This field indicates your customer if your video is structured in a way where it will loop seamlessly when the video reaches the last frame.
 The option “Yes” should only be used when the loop is seamless and no discernible break in the action can be observed.

-The following situations should not be uploaded as a seamless loop:
+The following will NOT be accepted as a seamless loop:

 - Videos that reach the end of the animation and immediately reverse the playback to simulate a loop.

-- Videos that contain a noticeable crossfade during playback to transition back into the beginning of the original video clip.
-This is a common method for creating a loop and if the crossfade is not recognizable, it can be accepted.
+- Videos that contain a noticeable crossfade during playback to transition back to the beginning of the original video clip.

 Specifies the frames per second that the video is set to.
 Please select the frame rate that applies to your video.
 Examples include but are not limited to: